James-Jeudy/Incident-Response/README.md

 <h3>6.
 Inspect the entities and see if there are any related events<h3></h3>

-The IP Address 24.46.222.79 is also involved in five other brute force attempts, 11 brute force successes, 35 privilege escalations, etc.
+The IP Address 24.46.222.79 is also involved in five other brute-force attempts, 11 brute-force successes, 35 privilege escalations, etc.

-Potentially comprimised system "Windows-VM" is also involved in several other incidents/alerts.
-We suspect there is possible overexposure to the Public Internet.
+The potentially compromised system "Windows-VM" is also involved in several other incidents/alerts.
+We suspect possible overexposure to the Public Internet.

 ![Right click attacker IP to get related alerts to see if there is any other malicious activity](https://github.com/James-Jeudy/Incident-Response/assets/160562010/18ec758c-6a56-4362-9471-91c40c40e55d)